ahier/usds-ecfr/SUBMISSION.md

 The hardest part for me was configuring the local environment and debugging why the “Latest per-Title Metrics” table didn’t populate.
 Once corrected, the system demonstrated ingestion, metrics calculation, and visualization as required.

+In addition to word counts and section counts, I added a **custom readability index metric**.
+This helps assess the complexity of regulatory text and provides additional decision-making value.

 I believe my skills in interoperability, data governance, and building systems that integrate with federal APIs position me well for this type of work.
 While I am out of practice coding at this level, I was able to learn, adapt, and deliver a working solution.

 ## Duration